Banks across the country are taking steps to help consumers impacted by the deadly coronavirus.

 Account holders facing a financial hardship due to the coronavirus should contact the bank.
 Phone numbers are listed.
 The website notes that customers may qualify for assistance, such as payment deferrals.
 Borrowers with credit cards and personal or home loans can fill out a financial relief request form online.

 The bank, which formed out of a recent merger between SunTrust and BB&T banks, says on its website that it’s taking extra precautions to ensure the safety of its customers.
 Anyone who needs in-person branch access should go online to book an appointment.
 Some branches are closed and others are mainly operating through drive-thru lanes.
 Information about branch hours at BB&T and SunTrust branches is also online.

-On Mar.
-17, the Truist Financial Corp. pledged that it intends to donate $25 million through its Truist Cares initiative to provide aid and supplies to clients, employees and communities across the U.S. impacted by the coronavirus.
+In March, the Truist Financial Corp. pledged that it intends to donate $25 million through its Truist Cares initiative to provide aid and supplies to clients, employees and communities across the U.S. impacted by the coronavirus.
 Through the Truist Charitable Fund, a $1 million donation is immediately going to the CDC Foundation and Johns Hopkins Medicine.
 Through the Truist Foundation, a $3 million donation will be given to United Way organizations that support local communities.

-As of March 19, customers are being asked to use the bank’s drive-up windows as activity inside many branches has been reduced.
+Customers are being asked to use the bank’s drive-up windows as activity inside many branches has been reduced.
 Hours at all branches have also been reduced.
 Customers are reminded that they can check the availability of local branches and use the bank’s digital capabilities to bank at home.